Tips on desk setup for perfect posture

 Rotator cuff tendonitis (inflammation of the tendons of the shoulder muscles)

-In very bad cases: numbness, tingling, weakness and pins and needles in the arm.
+Numbness, tingling, weakness and pins and needles in the arm.

 Correct sitting posture:

-Both feet should be on the ground.
-If you are a leg crosser, I know this habit is hard to get rid of but just regularly check in with yourself and uncross them!
-Hopefully you will kick the habit quickly.
+If you are a leg crosser, the habit will be hard to get rid of but just regularly check in with yourself and uncross them.
+Hopefully you can kick the habit quickly!

 Correct desk setup: